AkintolaRichard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the content of /etc/passwd and /etc/hosts.
 # 4-lastlines
 A script that displays the last 10 lines of /etc/passwd.
+# 5-firstlines
+A script that displays the first 10 lines of /etc/passwd.